 About California Watercolor

-California Watercolor specializes in 20th and 21st Century California and American paintings.
-Our gallery features famous California artists that painted from the late 1920's through the 1990's (i.e. Millard Sheets, Emil Kosa Jr., Dong Kingman, Hardie Gramatky, Ken Potter, and many more).
-We also represent a select group of extremely talented American watercolorists that are actively painting today (i.e. Carolyn Lord, Ken Goldman, Frank Eber, Steve Santmyer, David Solomon, and others).
+The California Watercolor gallery specializes in 20th and 21st century California and American paintings.
+The gallery features famous California artists that painted from the 1920s through the early 2000s (i.e. Millard Sheets, Emil Kosa Jr., Dong Kingman, Hardie Gramatky, Ken Potter, and many more).
+The gallery also represents a select group of extremely talented American watercolorists that are actively painting today (i.e. Carolyn Lord, Ken Goldman, Steve Santmyer, David Solomon, and others).

 How we got started:

-In 1991 I became an art dealer on a full time basis, while at the same time continuing with my various collections.
-I dealt in American oil paintings of the nineteenth and twentieth century with an emphasis on the California painters.
-Realizing that I would become the world’s worst art dealer, as I hated selling these wonderful oils, I tempered this problem by collecting the “California Scene” or “Regionalist” watercolors.
+In 1991 Michael became an art dealer on a full time basis, while at the same time continuing with his various collections.
+He dealt in American oil paintings of the 19th and 20th century with an emphasis on California painters.
+It wasn't long before Michael realized he would become the world’s worst art dealer, as he hated selling these wonderful oils, so he tempered this problem by collecting “California Scene”, “Regionalist” watercolors.

-Over the following years I was a contributor and sponsor of many museum exhibitions of the California Regionalist painters.
-Although I attended many opening night parties, I always liked to go back on a following weekend when the general public viewed the show.
-I wanted to see their reactions and listen to their genuine comments about the art.
-One of the comments I heard over and over again was, “These are such wonderful paintings.
+Over the following years Michael was a contributor and sponsor of many museum exhibitions of the California Regionalist painters.
+Although he attended many opening night parties, Michael always liked to go back on a following weekend when the general public viewed the show.
+He wanted to see their reactions and listen to the genuine comments about the art.
+One of the comments he heard over and over again was, “These are such wonderful paintings.
 I wish I could afford one.”

-Many of these unique California paintings are now available as giclée prints on Arches watercolor paper, (the same paper used by many Artists from this period), and at an affordable price ($95, $145, or $195, depending on size).
-Our giclées are adorned with a 1" - 3" border of textured watercolor paper and are embossed with our official seal of authenticity.
+Many of these unique California paintings are now available as giclée prints on Arches watercolor paper, (the same paper used by many artists from this period), and at an affordable price ($95, $145, or $195, depending on size).
+The giclée prints are adorned with a 1" - 3" border of textured watercolor paper and are embossed with an official seal of authenticity.